Thursday, April 14, 2022

 Exercise care and skill

-Disclose information concerning material defects
+Duty to disclose information concerning material defects

 Help negotiate and draft favorable terms